SXPaul/iavi2025/lab5_Group_3/Document/report.md

 In addition, we found that our projector produces barely visible colorful fringes during projection.
 We tried several methods to mitigate these fringes, such as increasing the exposure level; however, this led to a new issue: during the acquisition of the lower bits of the gray code, the stripes—being excessively thin—became unrecognizable in the captured images.
 These colorful fringes may have affected the accuracy of our 3D reconstruction, resulting in unsatisfactory experimental results.

 ## 5. Conclusion

+In conclusion, our project varified that the single-camera stereo vision with a projector can be used to generate 3D point clouds.
+However, the results were not so satisfactory due to the limitations of the projector and the precision of the algorithm.
+From the point cloud, we can see how the light conditions of both the environment and the projector influence the 3D reconstruction, and we have explored more algorithms with camera-projector system.
+Intrestingly, we found that the quality of 3D point clouds appeared in the papers of the same topic are averagely lower than two-camera stereo vision.
+We attribute this to the insufficient calibration of the projector parameters.
+At the very least, we still have a long way to go in camera-projector system stereo vision.

 ## 6. References and Use of AI